This guide will walk you through how to set up the Vercel for GitLab integration for your projects.

-Pushing or merging to the default branch will result in a deployment, like any other branch or push.
-However, if you have a production domain set in the Domains section of your project dashboard, these deployments will be automatically available at your configured destination.
+Pushing or merging to the Production Branch will result in a deployment, like any other branch or push.
+However, if you have a production domain set in the Domains section of your Project Settings, these deployments will be automatically available at your configured destination.

-When you push this change to the default branch, this and all subsequent commits to the branch will have the following comment, letting you know that your deployment is live in production.
+When you push this change to the Production Branch, this and all subsequent commits to the branch will have the following comment, letting you know that your deployment is available in Production:

 Through this guide, you should now have a bulletproof deployment pipeline for all of your GitLab projects, using Vercel for GitLab.

 With every push, an automatic deployment.
 With every merge request, a unique preview URL.
-And with every update to the default branch, your changes are updated for the production domain.
+And with every update to the Production Branch, your changes are updated for the Production Domain.